-- Information posted via the Ørsted U.S. Offshore Wind website, email/social media, and/or local or industry-specific newspapers/publications for disseminating project information - Activities designed to educate the public, with emphasis on fisherman and other mariners' education on construction issues and other alerts

-- Meetings or open houses held to keep the fishing industry abreast of current project status - Specific methods for communicating with fishermen at sea such as daily information releases on relevant VHF channels (i.e. Notices to Mariners) and cellular phone, especially during periods of heightened vessel activity - Development of a schedule for engagement of the community throughout the course of the project
+- Information posted via the Ørsted website, email/social media, and/or local or industry-specific newspapers/publications for disseminating project information - Activities designed to educate the public, with emphasis on fisherman and other mariners' education on construction issues and other alerts - Meetings or open houses held to keep the fishing industry abreast of current project status - Specific methods for communicating with fishermen at sea such as daily information releases on relevant VHF channels (i.e., Notices to Mariners) and cellular phone, especially during periods of heightened vessel activity - Development of a schedule for engagement of the community throughout the course of the project

-Neutral Facilitation

-From time to time, Ørsted U.S. Offshore Wind may employ neutral facilitators to help keep conversations with fishermen constructive, to ensure that all viewpoints are heard, and to prepare objective reports of meetings that accurately portray fishermen's perspectives.
-Although facilitators will be paid by Ørsted U.S. Offshore Wind, they will operate independently and will not be asked to advocate on behalf of either Ørsted U.S. Offshore Wind or the fishing industry.
+Neutral Facilitation From time to time, Ørsted may employ neutral facilitators to help keep conversations with fishermen constructive, to ensure that all viewpoints are heard, and to prepare objective reports of meetings that accurately portray fishermen's perspectives.
+Although facilitators will be paid by Ørsted, they will operate independently and will not be asked to advocate on behalf of either Ørsted or the fishing industry.

-Communication During the Planning Phase:
+Communication During the Planning Phase

-Objective: The purpose of communication during the planning stage is to provide guiding principles that help develop a trusted relationship with fishermen in order to understand their concerns about the potential impacts of offshore wind development. Ørsted U.S. Offshore Wind will work with fishermen to solicit ideas on how to reduce negative impacts of wind turbines and cables on fishing and how to better improve communication and outreach with the fishing community.
+Objective: The purpose of communication during the planning stage is to provide guiding principles that help develop a trusted relationship with fishermen in order to understand their concerns about the potential impacts of offshore wind development.

+Ørsted will work with fishermen to solicit ideas on how to reduce negative impacts of wind turbines and cables on fishing and how to better improve communication and outreach with the fishing community.

-To accomplish these communication objectives, Ørsted U.S. Offshore Wind will:
+To accomplish these communication objectives, Ørsted will:

-A. Develop "factual," non-promotional fact sheets on issues of concern to fishing industry and science completed at the Block Island Wind Farm; update fact sheets as information becomes available

-1. Develop and disseminate brochure (email, by hand, at events, etc.) with basic information about project and schedule of development; update periodically if necessary to reflect current stage of development and new information

-2. Develop graphics on development process to share at meetings

-B. Ensure that Ørsted U.S. Offshore Wind FLs and FRs are using the same source of credible information to answer questions; i.e. FAQs, handouts or website material

-C. Develop best practices policies and principles for fisheries outreach and meetings

-D. Maintain dedicated web page for mariners; post scheduled activities; use as conduit to address concerns raised

-E. Create opt-in list for cell-phone texts or emails for alerts on project activities - e.g. where vessel is today, where to get more information

-F. Develop a periodic fishing industry newsletter for circulation via email

-G. Designate a point of contact and provide phone number for mariners to report incidents with Ørsted U.S. Offshore Wind project vessels, turbines, or cables

-H. Refine Communication and Outreach Plan based on feedback and lessons learned during each stage of development

-I. Identify regularly scheduled fishing association meetings in targeted ports to attend and "be available" to answer questions

-J. Facilitate opportunities for fishermen to hear about experience of fishermen around the BIWF

-K. Hold Open House meetings at key ports to provide updates and answer questions that require industry input throughout key project milestones

-L. Attend select fisheries management meetings based on agenda to provide updates and engage with industry leaders

-M. Consult with different gear and vessel types to develop guidance for navigation and safe fishing practices within wind farm

-N. Draft guidelines for gear interaction; share Ørsted U.S. Offshore Wind Fisheries Gear Loss Prevention & Claim Procedure (Appendix A) on website and provide to FLs
+- A. Develop "factual," non-promotional fact sheets on issues of concern to fishing industry and science completed at the Block Island Wind Farm; update fact sheets as information becomes available - Develop and disseminate brochure (email, by hand, at events, etc.) with basic information about project and schedule of development; update periodically if necessary to reflect current stage of development and new information - Develop graphics on development process to share at meetings - B. Ensure that Ørsted FLs and FRs are using the same source of credible information to answer questions (i.e., FAQs, handouts or website material) - C. Develop best practices policies and principles for fisheries outreach and meetings - D. Maintain dedicated web page for mariners; post scheduled activities; use as conduit to address concerns raised - E. Create opt-in list for cell-phone texts or emails for alerts on project activities (e.g., where vessel is today, where to get more information) - F. Develop a periodic fishing industry newsletter for circulation via email - G. Designate a point of contact and provide phone number for mariners to report incidents with Ørsted project vessels, turbines, or cables - H. Refine the Plan based on feedback and lessons learned during each stage of development - I. Identify regularly scheduled fishing association meetings in targeted ports to attend and "be available" to answer questions - J. Facilitate opportunities for fishermen to hear about experience of fishermen around the BIWF - K. Hold Open House meetings at key ports to provide updates and answer questions that require industry input throughout key project milestones - L. Attend select fisheries management meetings based on agenda to provide updates and engage with industry leaders - M. Consult select fisheries management meetings based on agenda to provide updates and engage with industry leaders - N. Draft guidelines for gear interaction; share the Ørsted Fisheries Gear Loss Prevention & Claim Procedure (Appendix A) on website and provide to FLs